MatteoBaggetto/Board-Game-Eriantys/README.md

 ### Starting game

-If the game won't launch with this procedure, new build is needed.
+If the game won't launch with this procedure, new build is needed due to incompatible Java version.

 1) In order to launch the **server** you have to go with terminal to deliverables/JAR, select the server folder and
    write: `java -jar nameJar.jar --port port`